Compliance

 The dangers of being Non-Compliant

 Non-compliance can lead to serious risks and consequences for individuals and organizations alike.
-Failing to comply with regulations and standards can result in legal and financial penalties, increased cybersecurity risks, and reputational damage.
+Failing to comply with regulations and standards can result in legal and financial penalties, criminal penalties, increased cybersecurity risks, and reputational damage.
 Organizations that choose to ignore compliance requirements expose themselves to these dangers, potentially leading to significant financial losses and damage to their reputation.
-It's important to prioritize compliance to ensure the safety and security of both the organization and its stakeholders.
+It’s important to prioritize compliance to ensure the safety and security of both the organization and its stakeholders.

 Legal & financial consequences

 Non-compliance with legal and regulatory requirements can result in significant financial penalties and legal action.
 For example, failure to comply with GDPR (General Data Protection Regulation) can lead to fines of up to 4% of global annual turnover or €20 million, whichever is greater.
 Similarly, failure to comply with anti-money laundering regulations can result in fines of up to $5 million or 10 years in prison.
+Violations involving computer fraud can also result in severe legal consequences under laws such as the Computer Fraud and Abuse Act (CFAA).

 Increased cybersecurity risks